uintdev/TPLink-LightBulb-Pico/README.md

 The controls can be operated either by pressing or press and holding the BOOTSEL button, or through the HTTP server.

 Refer to the (block) comments under the main script.
-This will go into detail when it comes to the different LEDs, different button actions based on button hold durations.
+This will go into detail when it comes to the different LED patterns and different button actions based on button hold durations.
 This will also show the different endpoints available.

 # Expanding on functionality